OswaldHurlem/OHUnityVector/README.md

 * Identical method names across each type, but no functions where they don't make sense (e.g. no normalizing integer vectors).
 * Swizzles!
 Swizzle between any two vectors with the same component type.
 Allows you to use underscores to blank members out.
 * Conversion from float to integer vectors rounds to -Infinity like God intended.
 * All functions are pure!
-Say goodbye to Unity's icky Normalize function.
+All functions look like functions!
+Say goodbye to Unity's impure .Normalize() function and sqrt-concealing .normalized property.
 * Implemented as both extension methods and non-extension methods.
     * With the upgraded Mono Runtime, `using static OH.VecOps` lets you call vector operations without giving the class name!
     * `using OH` gives you all functions as extention methods.